danielc123/gcalendar-weather-deprecated/README.rst

 The Original code written by Jim Kemp http://www.ph-elec.com/

+Modified to get used with the Lichee Zero Pi

 ========================================
- Raspberry Pi Internet Weather Station
+Google Calendar and Weather Station
 ========================================

 Downloaded from: